SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 She flips the envelope over to find text written on it that says, *A Letter of Little to no Significance.*

-"I guess well see about that, letter."
+"I guess we'll see about that, letter."

 Pinkie opens the letter and unfolds it, before starting to read it.